alexiszamanidis/zsh-git-fzf/README.md

 A ZSH plugin that wraps some git worktree operations for simplicity and productivity.
 Also, it combines the FZF tool to make the git worktree operations more convenient.

+**You can find my plugin listed among other useful plugin in the [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) plugin!**

 ## Benefits

 -   Simpler API for git worktrees
 -   No need to `cd` around.
 After you have created a git worktree you will be moved into it
 -   Easy setup for your project after you create an installation script named `install` in the root folder of the repository
+-   You will never stash your changes again

 ## Dependencies